 But in BitTorrent File Sharing the file is downloaded on more than one computer and the metadata/location of the file is stored in a torrent file.
 Then when someone wants to download that file he can download the torrent file to get the location of the file and download a copy of that file.

-Through this multiple copies of the same file is created on different computers and it creates more than one source for users to download the file.
+Through these multiple copies of the same file is created on different computers and it creates more than one source for users to download the file.

 When one user on the network/internet downloads the file he can give access to the file on the internet so other users can download the file as well.